pretix/pretix-docs/docs/guides/widget.md

     </div>
 </noscript>

-You can embed the pretix Button just like the pretix Widget.
+You can embed the pretix Button exactly like the pretix Widget.
 In order to add the pretix Button to your website, add the CSS and JavaScript resources as described under ["Embedding the widget on your website"](widget.md#embedding-the-widget-on-your-website)
 Then, instead of the `pretix-widget` tag, use the `pretix-button` tag: